Enkel-Digital/class-express/server/README.md

     - There are also serverless functions for Firebase Cloud Functions.
 - billing
 - search
+- others
+    - Other resources used throughout the monorepo

 ## License, Author and Contributing
-This project is made available under the "AGPL License"
+This project is made available under the ["AGPL License"](./LICENSE)
 If you have any questions, contact us via [email](mailto:tech@enkeldigital.com)

 Authors: